Thank you for visiting my campaign web site. If your intention was to visit my official House of Representatives web site, please click here.

-Mike is currently serving his eighth term as a Member of Congress.
-Prior to his election in 1998, Mike was Mayor of Somerville for five terms.
-He was elected Mayor in 1990.
-In 1998, he served as President of the Massachusetts Municipal Association, a statewide organization that represents the interests of the Commonwealth’s 351 communities.
+Mike was elected to Congress in 1998.
+Prior to his election, Mike served as Mayor of Somerville for five terms.
+He was first elected Mayor in 1990.
+In 1998, he served as President of the Massachusetts Municipal Association, a statewide organization that represents the interests of the Commonwealth’s 351 cities and towns.
 He is also past President of the Massachusetts Mayors’ Association.

-In November of 2006, Mike headed Rep. Nancy Pelosi's transition team as the Democrats prepared for a Majority role.
-Speaker Pelosi also named Mike to chair her Special Task Force on Ethics Enforcement, which was established in January of 2007.
-In March of 2008, Mike’s resolution establishing the Office of Congressional Ethics passed in the House, marking the first time in the history of the House that an independent perspective was brought to ethics matters.
-The national advocacy group Common Cause called these efforts “monumentally important” and a “tremendous improvement to the current system".
+Mike was appointed to lead the transition team as Democrats prepared for a Majority role in the House.
+Then Speaker Pelosi also chose Mike to chair the Special Task Force on Ethics Enforcement.
+In 2008, Mike’s resolution establishing the Office of Congressional Ethics passed, marking the first time in the history of the House that an independent perspective was brought to ethics matters.
+The national advocacy group Common Cause called these efforts “monumentally important” and a “tremendous improvement to the current system.”

-Since taking office in 1999, Mike has been a tireless advocate for issues of importance to his constituents:
+Since taking office Mike has been a tireless advocate for issues of importance to his constituents:

-- Mike secured, for the first time in our nation’s history, funding to help women who are victimized by the use of rape as a weapon during war.
-He sought these funds after hearing disturbing stories about the war in Kosovo from the Boston Area Rape Crisis Center.
-At Mike's urging, funds were appropriated to establish a gender-based sexual-violence counseling program within the State Department's Bureau of Population Refugees and Migration.
+Securing for the first time in our nation’s history, funding to help women who are victimized by the use of rape as a weapon of war after hearing disturbing stories about this horror from the Boston Area Rape Crisis Center

 Mike graduated from Somerville High School in 1969, received a Bachelor of Arts from Dartmouth College in 1973 and a law degree from Boston College Law School in 1977.
 He passed the Massachusetts Bar in 1977.
-Mike was first elected to Congress in November of 1998.
 Mike met his wife, Barbara Teebagy Capuano in a Somerville High School chemistry class.
-Mike and Barbara have two sons, Michael and Joseph.
+Mike and Barbara have two adult sons, Michael and Joseph.